hemant-vadher/mosip-acceptance-tests/scripts/README.md

-## Scripts for setting up and running tetrig
+## Scripts for setting up and running testrig
-Follow the document in order of dependencies, setup, run
+Follow the document in order of dependencies, setup and run

 #### Dependencies:
 * Python version >= 3.6.9